-✅ Marta from Berlin just got her digital-nomad visa
+✅ Marta from Armenia just got her digital-nomad visa

 😃 In 2023 Spain introduced a new residence permit for remote workers